lit/lit/packages/labs/ssr/README.md

 When `LitElement`s are server rendered, their shadow root contents are emitted inside a `<template shadowroot>`, also known as a [Declarative Shadow Root](https://web.dev/declarative-shadow-dom/), a new browser feature that is shipping [Chrome](https://developer.chrome.com/blog/new-in-chrome-90/#declarative).
 Declarative shadow roots automatically attach their contents to a shadow root on the template's parent element when parsed.
 For browsers that do not yet implement declarative shadow root, there is a [`template-shadowroot`](https://github.com/webcomponents/template-shadowroot) polyfill, described below.

-Because the `hydrate` function above does not descend into shadow roots, it only works on one scope of the DOM at a time.
-To hydrate `LitElement` shadow roots, load the `lit/hydrate-support.js` module, which installs support for `LitElement` automatically hydrating itself when it detects it was server-rendered with declarative shadow DOM.
-This module should be loaded before the `lit` module is loaded, to ensure hydration support is properly installed.
+`hydrate()` does not descend into shadow roots - it only works on one scope of the DOM at a time.
+To hydrate `LitElement` shadow roots, load the `lit/experimental-hydrate-support.js` module, which installs support for `LitElement` to automatically hydrate itself when it detects it was server-rendered with declarative shadow DOM.
+This module must be loaded before the `lit` module is loaded, to ensure hydration support is properly installed.

 Put together, an HTML page that was server rendered and containing `LitElement`s in the main document might look like this: